AnandChowdhary/slack-export-summary/README.md

 - **Integration tests**: Test the complete CLI workflow with real file structures
 - **Error handling**: Test edge cases like missing files, invalid JSON, and empty directories

+### Continuous Integration

+GitHub Actions workflows are configured to automatically run tests on:

+- **Push** to main/master branches
+- **Pull requests** to main/master branches

+The CI runs tests on multiple Node.js versions (18.x and 20.x) and generates coverage reports.

 ## License

 MIT